23 Best Restaurants in Old Montreal (Vieux-Montreal), Montreal

 SeaSalt

-The perfect seafood spot for the summer with impeccable views of the Vieux Port, SeaSalt is a great place to stop for lunch or dinner while walking around Old Montréal.
-Start off with one of the amazing tartares and try not to miss out on the maple-and-rose-crusted salmon with carrot and yuzu cream, lobster bisque sauce, and a kale and lemon salad on the side.
-Its bright and clean interior along with the large covered outdoor seating area makes this restaurant feel as if it belongs on the coast of Southern France.
+The perfect seafood spot for the summer with impeccable views of the Old Port, SeaSalt is a great place to stop for lunch or dinner while walking around Old Montréal.
+Its bright and clean interior, along with its large covered terrace, makes this restaurant feel as if it belongs on the coast of Southern France.

 514-937--6555